Parler Appears To Be ‘Overloaded’ Following Twitter’s Permanent Ban On Donald Trump

 “[CEO John Matze] and I started Parler to provide a neutral platform for free speech, as our founders intended, and also to create a social media environment that would protect data privacy,” Mercer wrote in a post.

-“The ever increasing tyranny and hubris of our tech overlords demands that someone lead the fight against data mining, and for the protection of free speech online,” she added.
+“The ever increasing tyranny and hubris of our tech overlords demands that someone lead the fight against data mining, and for the protection of free speech online.”

 Though new users may be heading to Parler, they might not be able to enjoy it for long after Apple threatened to remove the app from its store earlier today, per USA Today.